Do your emails get lost in crowded inboxes?

 Learn More About Intuitive LineLeader Email Marketing Features to Grow Your Center with One Unified Platform

-6) Use a Personalized Strategy
+6) Use a Personalized Strategy for Your Email Marketing

 Treat your readers like VIPs.
-If you want your emails to stand out from the rest, it's important to connect with your reader.
+If you want your email marketing to stand out from the rest, it's important to connect with your reader.
 Put some personality into your writing and address your reader by their first name to grab their attention.
 Understand and relate to your audience by writing engaging content that is tailored to their interests and needs.

 If you want to give the impression that the email was written solely for their benefit, add their name or their child’s name using email personalization keys.
 Give the communication a personal touch.